sumiisan/onthefly/README.md

 onthefly
 ========

-onthefly player generates music and other media on the fly based on variable-media-structure definition.
+The onthefly player generates music and other media sequences 'on the fly', based on a variable-media-structure definition made by the composer / programmer.